blakeglucas/VHDL/README.md

 # VHDL

 Various VHDL libraries and utilities I've written.
 All examples are specific to the NandLand GO Board (<https://www.nandland.com/goboard/index.html>), but the libraries should work for most FPGA's, depending on synthesis tool.
+One exception: the SPI example was written on the Nexys 4 DDR board.

 ## Contents